 Please note that our Brazilian Portuguese program is still in development, and European Portuguese is not yet available.

 FluentU can even show you other videos across the site that use that same word so you can see it in different contexts.

 If you want to study a word further, just add it to your vocabulary list for easy access.

 And if you want to change up your next study session, try FluentU’s quizzes!
 Quizzes combine images, videos and example sentences into engaging flashcards and activities to reinforce what you’ve learned.
-Plus, the program tracks your learning and presents you with questions and suggestions best suited for you.

 A Portuguese learning program is currently in development, so stay tuned for an immersive, authentic way to learn Portuguese, coming soon!